0xAtelerix/docs/technology.md

     - Initiate auction to sell collected tokens (injective)
     - Mint tokens based on the calculated APY

-## Security bootstrapping with restaking

-Launching a new Appchain presents a well-known bootstrapping challenge: without an established validator set or strong stake base, the chain is vulnerable to centralization, security attacks, and validator coordination issues.
-This in turn makes it harder to attract new validators.

-Pelagos inherits its security model from the underlying L1s.
-Restaking leverages capital already staked in large, established, and secure PoS (Proof of Stake) ecosystems (such as Ethereum, Bitcoin (via Babylon), Solana, TON, etc.).
-Validators can “restake” their locked assets to secure Pelagos Appchains, eliminating the need for each Appchain to bootstrap its own validator set or native token.

-Restaking is cornerstone to the Pelagos architecture ensuring that critical validation and execution duties are undertaken by entities whose alignment is ensured.
-By putting their existing stake at risk of slashing for poor performance or malicious behavior, validators are economically aligned with the success and security of the Appchains they serve.
-This allows new Appchains to gain immediate access to a large, robust, and decentralized validator network: avoiding the overhead of launching their own staking tokens, designing complex validator incentive models, or managing permissioned validator sets.

-Pelagos’ approach increases system resilience by pooling validators across multiple chains and staking models.
-While restaking introduces shared risks—like slashing exposure cascading across chains—it also significantly raises the cost of attacking any single Appchain, since attackers must overcome the economic weight of the entire restaked network.

-Pelagos security relies on robust tokens and substantial stakes rather than a single native token — removing the requirement to trust in a single chain’s token stability.
-By combining restaking from Ethereum, Bitcoin, Solana, and TON, Pelagos leverages an aggregate security stake far exceeding individual L1s.

-### Restaking-secured operations

-Pelagos' Autonomous Verifiable Services (AVS) delegates tasks to restakers, such as:

-- Sequencing consensus execution
-- Performing TSS (Threshold Signature Scheme) for secure external transactions
-- Multi-sig
-- TEE (Trusted Execution Environment) validation
-- Operating Appchain containers to ensure scalable and efficient execution
-- Creating proofs and verification

 ## Developing an Appchain with Pelagos

 Launching an Appchain with Pelagos is as simple as deploying a smart contract.
 The developer can execute a single transaction providing the: